ALL SESSIONS ARE HELD VIA ONLINE/PHONE FORMATS AT THIS TIME.

 4. What can I expect from my first-visit intake session?

-During your first visit or intake session, we will talk together and I will take an “emotional biography” ~ a series of questions about your emotional state during certain phases of your life.
+During your first visit or intake session, we will talk together and I will begin taking an “emotional biography” ~ a series of questions about your emotional state during certain phases of your life.
 I will also ask relevant questions related to your family history, and your physical, mental, and emotional health.
 There will also be informed consent and other release forms to review and sign.

 5. What are your treatment sessions like?